-The central aim of the Department of Physics is to provide students of engineering and other applied sciences with a solid grounding in physics, which is essential for progress in their respective fields of study, and to contribute to the Bachelor of Science in Environmental Sciences program.
-The department also offers courses on conceptual physics and astronomy as general science education requirements.
+Besides preparing physics graduates with in-depth knowledge and unique skills, the Department of Physics aims to provide students of engineering and other applied sciences with a solid grounding in physics, which is essential for progress in their respective fields of study.
+The department also offers some courses on conceptual physics and astronomy as part of the natural sciences general education requirement.